bummbummgarage/bummbummgarage.github.io/modules/case-ii-0.1/index.md

 ![](Bumm-Bumm-Garage-Case-II-0.1-Right-Front.jpg)

+Side: After carrying the whole thing around a few times, I added handles to the sides.

 ![](Bumm-Bumm-Garage-Case-II-0.1-Rails.jpg)

-The rails are from [Schneidersladen in Berlin](https://schneidersladen.de/).
+Rails: They are from [Schneidersladen in Berlin](https://schneidersladen.de/).
 I sawed the profile at the top of all four.
 This way I can easily get the square nuts in.

 ## Links